qojulia/QuantumOptics.jl-documentation/src/stochastic/schroedinger.md

 function fstoch(t, psi)
     # Calculate time-dependent stuff
     # Update stochastic part(s) of Hamiltonian
-    Hs
+    Hs # This has to be a vector
 end

-stochastic.schroedinger_dynamic(tspan, ψ0, fdeterm, fstoch; dt=dt)
+stochastic.schroedinger_dynamic(tspan, ψ0, fdeterm, fstoch)
 nothing # hide
 ```

 Note, that the solver requires to know the number of noise processes.
 This number is calculated automatically from the given function `fstoch` by calculating the output at time `t=0`.
-If you want to avoid an initial execution of the function (e.g. because you defined some parameter to change incrementally in the function), you can make the solver skip the initial calculation of `fstoch`.
+If you want to avoid an initial execution of the function, you can make the solver skip the initial calculation of `fstoch`.
 This is done by passing the number of noise processes, i.e. the length of the vector `Hs` that is returned by `fstoch`, using the optional argument `noise_processes`.

 ## [Functions](@id stochastic-schroedinger: Functions)